cldf/csvw/README.md

 ## Installation

-This package runs under Python 2.7, and 3.4+, use pip to install:
+This package runs under Python >=3.4, use pip to install:

 ```bash
 $ pip install csvw